Monsoon

 Gregory Franklin

-Gregory Franklin is an Emmy, Grammy, Webby, Tony and Drama Desk Nominated Producer and Principal Producing Partner of Franklin Theatrical Group including over 20 theatrical, film, television and new media productions.
-He is producer and executive producer on the Emmy nominated, dramatic thriller series, The Accidental Wolf written and directed by Arian Moayed and starring Kelli O’Hara.
-Broadway producing credits include; the revival of Side Show directed by Bill Condon, The Velocity of Autumn starring Estelle Parsons and Stephen Spinella, The Visit starring Chita Rivera, The Great Society starring Brian Cox, Waitress starring Jessie Mueller, The Kite Runner starring Amir Arison and Ohio State Murders starring Audra McDonald.
-He serves as an advisor on Prodooser, a web-based software that tracks, manages and organizes data digitizing the producer-investor relationship.
+Gregory Franklin, Emmy, Webby, Grammy, Tony, and Drama Desk nominated, is producer and executive producer on the Emmy-nominated dramatic thriller series, The Accidental Wolf starring Kelli O’Hara and executive producer on the TIFF Centrepiece Programme independent feature, Nomad Shadow.
+Broadway producing credits include; the revival of Side Show directed by Bill Condon, The Velocity of Autumn starring Estelle Parsons and Stephen Spinella, The Visit starring Chita Rivera, The Great Society starring Brian Cox, Waitress starring Jessie Mueller, The Kite Runner starring Amir Arison, and Ohio State Murders starring Audra McDonald.
+Upcoming London theatre credits include The Hunger Games On Stage, and Straight Forward currently in development.
+He serves as an advisor on Prodooser, a web-based software that tracks, manages, and organizes data digitizing the producer-investor relationship.
 His nonprofit work with Waterwell centers around the ethos of artist-as-citizen as the foundation for theatrical storytelling to create a more just and humane society through theatre arts training & performance and inspired filmmaking & live events supporting the immigration and veteran communities.
-He serves on the board of Waterwell.org as Governance Committee Chairperson.
+He serves on the board of Waterwell.org as Governance Committee Chairperson, and the advisory board of Foundation for New American Musicals.

 For more information about Gregory’s work visit www.franklintheatrical.com